bpmutter/xyz/journey/_posts/2020-09-25-multilingualism.markdown

 I took their comment as part of my arsenal for self-motivation, since it *did* help me muster up the courage to tackle an endeavour I had not previously had the confidence to confront.

-The more I become entrenched by coding, the more I come to accept that their remark can be both accurate and misplaced, depending on context.
+The more I become immersed in coding, the more I come to accept that their remark can be both accurate and misplaced, depending on context.

 To touch on how it's misplaced, I don't believe that I have really been able to reap the benefits of my training in multilingualism along this journey of mine.